Ways to Prevent Tick Bites

 It’s pretty well known at this point that many ticks carry dangerous illnesses so it can be alarming finding a tick on your skin, especially so if they are already burrowed in.
 The best way to prevent having a tick bite you is preventing them from getting on your skin altogether, they do say an ounce of prevention is worth a pound of cure after all.
 We recommend getting your property sprayed for ticks to eliminate these pests on your property of course, but we can’t protect everywhere!
 If you are hiking, camping, or on vacation, here are some strategies to avoid being bitten by a tick.

-- Know that Long Island only harbors 3 species of hard-shell ticks: Deer Ticks, Lone Star Ticks & Dog Ticks.
-Hard shell ticks come in male/female and 3 sizes: small (larvae), medium (nymph), and large (adult).
+- Be familiar with the species.
+Long Island is natives to 3 species of hard-shell ticks: deer ticks, Lone Star ticks, & og ticks.
+Hardshell ticks come in male/female and 3 sizes: small (larvae), medium (nymph), and large (adult).
 The actual sizes are somewhere between a poppy seed, a sesame seed, and a very small watermelon pit.

-- Know that ticks are alive year-round, yes, even in the winter!
+- Be aware of seasonal tick activity.
+Ticks are active and alive, nearly year-round and yes, even in the winter.
 They are just less active as the weather is cold.
 They can freeze under a pile of leaves and then start crawling around again when they warm up.

-- Know that not all ticks carry diseases!
+- Understand that not all ticks carry diseases.
 There are studies underway to determine exact probabilities, but suffice it to say that if you are bitten by a tick, your chances of becoming ill with a tick-borne disease are roughly 50/50.

-- Protect your Pets: Make sure that your pet is wearing some form of tick repellant.
-For animals, you can buy a tick and flea collar, use an oil that goes between their shoulder blades, use sprays or shampoos that repel ticks, or you can get chewable pills from your Veterinarian that your pet eats once a month.
+- Protect Your Pets: Make sure that your pet is wearing some form of tick repellant.
+For animals, you can buy a tick and flea collar, use oil that goes between their shoulder blades, use sprays or shampoos that repel ticks, or you can get chewable pills from your veterinarian that your pet eats once a month.
 Keep your pet on a leash and out of tick habitats.
 Do not sleep with your pet unless you have performed a thorough tick check.

-- Protect your Yard: Remove all tick habitats that are reasonable: leaves and brush, bird feeders, ornamental plantings, wood piles, and keep the grass short!
+- Protect Your Yard: Remove all tick habitats that are reasonable: leaves and brush, bird feeders, ornamental plantings, woodpiles, and keep the grass short!
 If you are unsure if there are ticks in your yard, make a tick flag and drag for ticks.
-If you find ticks on your flag (a flannel pillowcase attached to a pole), call East End Tick Control® for advice at 631-287-9700 in Southampton, 631-324-9700 in East Hampton, or 631-765-9700 in Southold.
+If you find ticks on your flag (a flannel pillowcase attached to a pole), call East End Tick Control® for a tick treatment at (631) 287-9700 in Southampton, (631) 324-9700 in East Hampton, or (631) 765-9700 in Southold.

 We hope this advice is helpful to everyone out there.
-We hope you can stay safe, and be prepared – FIGHT THE BITE!
+We hope you can stay safe and be prepared.